FilippoAiraldi/mpcrl-for-ramp-metering/README.md

 python visualization.py ${runname1}.xz ... ${runnameN}.xz --all
 ```

 You can additionally pass `--paper`, which will cause the paper figures to be created (in this case, some of the simulation results' filepaths have been hardcoded for simplicity).
-For example, run the following to reproduce the main figures in the paper
+For example, run the following to reproduce a part of the main figures in the paper

 ```bash
 python visualization.py sims/sim_15_dynamics_a_rho_wo_track_higher_var.xz --all --paper